MimsySith/pairs-game/README.md

 - **Deployment to GitHub Pages**: Oh, what a headache.
 GitHub pages does not like Angular apps much, it seems.
 I got the main pages to work briefly, but the images weren't showing.
 When I tried to fix that, the whole page broke again.
 I think it is an issue with GitHub not liking relative paths.
 Anyway, I have fiddled with the urls and changed the base href.
 Just waiting to see if this works.
+UPDATE: Yes it did.

+-**Screen Freezing when using Sound Effects on Mobile Phone**: I think this is because Angular is quite a memory intensive framework, so when you add sound effects to everything else, it takes too long to process all the JavaScript and the screen momentarily freezes.
+This is solveable, I believe, by making the code more efficient.
+Something to look into.
+It is not a problem on computers or tablets - I have tested on all device types.

 ## Credits